 Berger serves as a commissioner on the State of Iowa Judicial Nominations Committee and is heavily involved at the state and local levels with Rotary, Practical Farmers of Iowa and agricultural commodity organizations.

 Diane Birt received the CALS George Washington Carver Distinguished Service Award.
 The award honors college alumni and friends who have demonstrated outstanding achievement or leadership in making significant, influential or innovative contributions to society.

 Birt, of Ames, Iowa, is a Distinguished Professor in Food Science and Human Nutrition at Iowa State University and a nationally recognized scientist whose work expanded the understanding of links between diet and cancer prevention.
 She has been influential in laying a scientific foundation on health benefits and adverse effects of plant-based dietary supplements.

 Birt is an elected member of the National Academy of Medicine, one of the nation’s highest professional honors for outstanding achievement and service in health and medicine.
-She also is a Fellow of the American Society of Nutrition and serves as a scientific adviser to the U.S. Department of Agriculture, the National Institutes of Health and the Institute of Medicine’s Food and Nutrition Board.
+She also is a Fellow of the American Society of Nutrition and serves as a scientific advisor to the U.S. Department of Agriculture, the National Institutes of Health and the Institute of Medicine’s Food and Nutrition Board.

 She joined Iowa State in 1997 as chair of the Department of Food Science and Human Nutrition, and served in that capacity until 2004.
 From 2002 to 2011 she was director of the federally funded Iowa Center for Research on Dietary Botanical Supplements – a joint research effort between Iowa State and University of Iowa.